Azure/container-upstream/process/graduation_guidelines.md

 showing accelerating adoption.

 ### Entry Guidelines
+- Best effort support for issues and pull requests
-- Minimum of 3 engaged users using the project in a production or pre-production environment
+- 3+ engaged users using the project in a production or pre-production environment
-- Minimum of 2 maintainers
+- 2+ maintainers
 - Full due diligence of the TOC
   - A great example is the [CNCF Due Diligence Guidelines](https://github.com/cncf/toc/blob/fc161c13a86ba022277a906a10ff51a568406f7c/process/due-diligence-guidelines.md)
   - TODO: create our own DD guidelines based on the CNCF DD guidelines